-Alexander Samson is Reader in Early Modern Studies at University College London.
+Alexander Samson is Professor of Early Modern Studies at University College London.
 His research interests include the early colonial history of the Americas, Anglo-Spanish intercultural interactions and early modern English and Spanish drama.
 His book Mary and Philip: the Marriage of Tudor England and Habsburg Spain was published by Manchester University Press.
 An edition of Lope de Vega’s Lo fingido verdadero also with Manchester and James Mabbe’s Exemplary Novels with Modern Humanities Research Association are in progress.
 He runs the Golden Age and Renaissance Research Seminar and is director of UCL’s Centre for Early Modern Exchanges and the Centre for Editing Lives and Letters.

 Keynote Speech: Hispanic Worlds in English Renaissance Culture